A Variational Approach to Bayesian Phylogenetic Inference: Conclusion

+Another potential limitation concerns optimization.
+Since the ELBO objective is often multimodal, the training of VBPI may end up with some local mode and hence lead to suboptimal variational approximations.

 There are many extensions for future work.
 The first extension is to construct more flexible variational family of distributions.
 The current branch length variational distributions in VBPI are relatively simple and can be improved by using more flexible architectures (e.g., normalizing flows \citep{NF}) to reduce the approximation error and amortization error.
-Recent work \citep{VBPI-NF} shows promising results in this direction where properly incorporating the inductive biases of phylogenetic models (e.g., equivariance) seems to be the key.
+Recent work \citep{VBPI-NF, VBPI-GNN} shows promising results in this direction where properly incorporating the inductive biases of phylogenetic models (e.g., the edges are orderless across tree topologies) seems to be the key.
 Similarly, we can design more flexible variational approximations for the effective population size parameters to alleviate the variance underestimation problem for time tree models.

-Another potential extension is to find more efficient ways to locate the support of subsplits.
+Another potential extension is to find more efficient ways to infer the support of subsplits.
 Besides bootstrapping and short MCMC runs, good candidate trees can also be obtained from fast heuristic search methods \citep{Whidden19}.
 Instead of fixing the support, we can also grow a dynamic support of candidate subsplits and keep adding ``good'' subsplits and removing ``bad'' subsplits in a manner analogous to maximum-likelihood phylogenetic inference.
+Moreover, we can also design appropriate stopping criteria as discussed above for these methods.
+Besides SBNs, one can also design distributions that have support over the entire tree topology space, eliminating the necessity for support estimation \citep{xie2023artree, mimori2023geophy, zhou2024phylogfn}.

+When the variational approximations are not close enough to the exact posterior, pure importance sampling based marginal likelihood estimation using VBPI may become prohibitive.
+In this case, we can instead use these variational approximations as reference distributions for GSS approaches \citep{GSS, Holder14, Baele16}.

 For the sake of simplicity, we only considered \citet{Jukes69} substitution model and the strict clock model in this paper.
 Future methods will also consider including other interesting components of phylogenetic models, such as more complicated substitution models and the relaxed clock model, into our variational formulation.